ACS Bridge Fellows

 • Are women included as underrepresented minorities?

-Although women are underrepresented in chemical sciences and some STEM fields, the focus of the ACS Bridge Program is to increase the number of Ph.D.s in the chemical sciences awarded to underrepresented (UR) students, including African American, Hispanic American, and Native American students.
-Those who fall under these racial and ethnic minority groups are encouraged to apply to the Bridge Program.
+Although women are underrepresented in chemical sciences and some STEM fields, the ACS Bridge Program focuses on increasing the number of Ph.D.s awarded to underrepresented (UR) students, including African American, Hispanic American, and Native American students.
+Individuals who identify with historically marginalized racial and ethnic groups are encouraged to apply to the Bridge Program.

 • Is there a fee to apply?